 You have a right to be mad.

-And there's a reason to be mad.
+I'm mad, and there's a reason to be mad.

-If we're going to have equal justice under the law, and I think Joe is pointing out the long-term impact of all of this, Greg Garrett, I mean, if you really think this through, and Hillary can get away with the leading subpoenaed emails in the tens of thousands and and the bleach bit and the acid wash and the smashing and the and the no sim card game of hers, and then Uranium One is as Joe rightly mentions.
+If we're going to have equal justice under the law, and I think Joe is pointing out the long-term impact of all of this, Greg Jarrett, I mean, if you really think this through, and Hillary can get away with the leading subpoenaed emails in the tens of thousands and the bleach bit and the acid wash and the smashing and the no SIM card game of hers and then Uranium One, as Joe rightly mentions, if all of that can happen, and I'm being sarcastic because I really would never encourage Paul Manafort or anybody to break the law.

 I think you've got to obey the law.

-But if she gets away with it, we don't have equal justice under the law, and the damage, long-term damage to the justice system, is what?
+But if she gets away with it, we don't have equal justice under the law, and the damage, long-term damage to the justice system is what?

 It looks increasingly like the fix was in.